Kansas City, Missouri: After Civil War

 After the Civil War, Kansas City grew rapidly.
-The selection of the city over Leavenworth, Kansas, for the Hannibal & St. Joseph Railroad bridge over the Missouri River brought about significant growth.
-The population exploded after 1869, when the Hannibal Bridge, designed by Octave Chanute, opened.
+The selection of the city over Leavenworth, Kansas, for the Hannibal and St. Joseph Railroad bridge over the Missouri River brought significant growth.
+The population exploding after 1869, when Hannibal Bridge, designed by Octave Chanute, opened.
 The boom prompted a name change to Kansas City in 1889, and the city limits to be extended south and east.
 Westport became part of Kansas City on December 2, 1897.
 In 1900, Kansas City was the 22nd largest city in the country, with a population of 163,752 residents.

-Kansas City, guided by landscape architect George Kessler, became a leading example of the City Beautiful movement, offering a network of boulevards and parks.
+Landscape architect George Kessler shaped Kansas City into a leading example of the City Beautiful movement, with a network of boulevards and parks.
 New neighborhoods like Southmoreland and the Rockhill District were conceived to accommodate the city's largest residencies of palatial proportions.

-The relocation of Union Station to its current location in 1914 and the opening of the Liberty Memorial in 1923 provided two of the city's most identifiable landmarks.
+The obsolescence of Union Depot in West Bottoms in favor of the new Union Station in 1914, and the opening of the Liberty Memorial in 1923, provided two of the city's most identifiable landmarks.
 Robert A. Long, president of the Liberty Memorial Association, was a driving force in the funding for construction.
 Long was a longtime resident and wealthy businessman.
-He built the R.A.
-Long Building for the Long-Bell Lumber Company, his home, Corinthian Hall (now the Kansas City Museum) and Longview Farm.
+He built the R. A. Long Building for the Long-Bell Lumber Company, his home, Corinthian Hall (now the Kansas City Museum) and Longview Farm.

-Further spurring Kansas City's growth was the opening of the innovative Country Club Plaza development by J.C.
-Nichols in 1925, as part of his Country Club District plan.
+Further spurring Kansas City's growth was the opening of the innovative Country Club Plaza development by J. C. Nichols in 1925, as part of his Country Club District plan.